dbdimitrov/BingleSeq/README.md

 #### 3. Differential Expression
 Subsequent to filtering is the ‘Differential Expression’ tab, where the user is given the option to run DESeq2, edgeR, and limma pipelines.
-Upon DE pipeline completion, the results are displayed as a table that contains the log2 expression fold-change (logFC), package specific test statistics, p-value, multiple-testing adjusted p-value (FDR).
+Upon DE pipeline completion, the results are displayed as a table that contains the log2 expression fold-change (logFC), package specific test statistics, p-value, and multiple-testing adjusted p-value (FDR).

 ![BingleSeq Bulk RNA-Seq de Data](/figures/bulk_deData.PNG)